 BIO 116 - Introduction to Environmental Science

 A course which deals with biological aspects of humans and their impact on the environment.
 Students will study ecological principles that govern the world and will examine current environmental problems and issues.
 They will develop a greater awareness of global interdependence and the role of individuals in affecting environmental issues.
 This course is designed for the career or non-science student.
-Two class hours, two laboratory hours.
-(SUNY-NS)

 Course Learning Outcomes

 2. Generate accurate data in the laboratory or field.

 5. Explain examples of environmental connections on a global scale.

 6. Appraise current environmental conditions and concerns.